 Acute (sudden and severe) middle ear infection (otitis media Otitis Media (Acute) Acute otitis media is a bacterial or viral infection of the middle ear.
 Acute otitis media often occurs in people with a cold or allergies.
 The infected ear is painful.
 Doctors examine the eardrum... read more ) with perforation (puncture Eardrum Perforation A perforation is a hole in the eardrum.
 Eardrum perforations are caused by middle ear infections and injuries.
 Perforation causes sudden ear pain, sometimes with bleeding from the ear, hearing... read more ) of the eardrum

 Chronic otitis media Otitis Media (Chronic Suppurative) Chronic suppurative otitis media is a long-standing, persistently draining perforation of the eardrum (tympanic membrane).
-Acute otitis media and blockage of a eustachian tube are among the... read more (with perforation of the eardrum, cholesteatoma, or both)
+Causes of chronic suppurative otitis media include acute otitis media... read more (with perforation of the eardrum, cholesteatoma, or both)

 In some people with otitis media (usually children), the eardrum ruptures, releasing the infected material collected behind the eardrum.
 The hole in the eardrum almost always heals, but sometimes a small perforation remains.
 A perforation may also result from injury or surgery to the eardrum.
 When a perforation is present, people are at risk of chronic middle ear infections, which can cause ear discharge.